Explore Utah’s unique mix of entertainment and recreation

 Utah is all about its beautiful national parks, coining them The Mighty 5®.
 Check out the state’s website to plan a trip to one of these incredible destinations.
 Several pre-planned itineraries are available.

 It’s no secret why Salt Lake City was chosen for the 2002 Olympic Winter Games.
 In the winter, skiing is king.
-Nearby ski resorts in Ogden, Park City and Sundance Mountain Resort provide hours of entertainment for the whole family.
+Nearby Big Cottonwood Canyon and Little Cotton Wood Canyon offer a unique alpine experience with incredible skiing during the winter and hiking, biking, climbing and fishing during the summer.
+Other area ski resorts, such as Ogden, Park City and Sundance Mountain Resort provide hours of entertainment for the whole family.
 Park City is also the site of the Sundance Film Festival, a world-renowned event dedicated to discovering new films and identifying new talent in cinema.

 Life on the lake